aniolpetit/irwa-2025-group06/project_progress/part_3/IRWA_Part3_Report.md

 Our custom ranking function builds on TF-IDF + cosine and adds field importance, proximity, and product metadata to better reflect an e-commerce scenario.
 We keep the TF-IDF cosine score as the main textual relevance signal, using the same index as in Part 2.

 **Field-Aware Boosting:**

 Query matches in different fields are weighted unequally:
   - *Title*: 1.0 (highest weight, as titles are most indicative of relevance)

   - *Brand*: 0.6 (important for brand-specific queries)

   - *Subcategory*: 0.5 (helps with categorical matching)

   - *Details*: 0.3 (moderate importance)

   - *Description*: 0.2 (lowest weight, as descriptions can be verbose and less focused)

 This fixes the “all fields equal” limitation from Part 2: a match in the title or brand matters more than a match buried in a long description.
 For “ecko unl shirt”, top results are shirts whose titles and brand clearly match the query, even if the description is "N/A".

 **Term Proximity Score:**

 We add a proximity score based on the minimal span that covers all query terms:

 - Score: `1 / (1 + best_span)`, where smaller spans yield higher scores

 - This rewards documents where query terms appear close together, using a minimal-span algorithm to find the shortest distance that covers all query terms.

 This favors documents where terms like “women polo cotton” or “biowash innerwear” appear close together rather than scattered.

 **Metadata Signals:**

 We use numerical fields as hinted:

 - **Average Rating Boost**: Higher-rated products receive a small boost (normalized to 0-1 scale), reflecting user satisfaction as a relevance signal.

 - **Out-Of-Stock Penalty**: Products that are out of stock are penalized, as they are less useful to users even if textually relevant.

 For **“women polo cotton”**, the top items are polo t-shirts with good ratings and reasonable discounts; for **“biowash innerwear”**, biowashed vests with rating 3.9 and in stock appear at the top.
 So metadata refines the ranking among textually similar products.

 **Length Normalization:**

 - Very long descriptions are slightly penalized through a logarithmic length factor, to avoid template-like text dominating and to punish documents with longer-than-average description lenghts.
-(A small exact match bonus is added if the full query string appears in the title.
-ES CORRECTE AIXÒ?)

 - It helps preventing verbose, keyword-stuffed descriptions from dominating the ranking
 - Formula: `penalty = 1 / (1 + λ × log(ratio))` where ratio is description length relative to average